 Scientists and engineers have completed assembly of the primary instrument for the Gamma-ray Large Area Space Telescope, or GLAST, a breakthrough orbiting observatory scheduled to launch from NASA's Kennedy Space Centre in autumn 2007.

 The main instrument, called the Large Area Telescope, arrived on May 14, 2006, at the U.S. Naval Research Laboratory in Washington for environmental testing.
+The mission, led by NASA with the Department of Energy and international partners, brings together the astrophysics and particle physics communities.

 "With GLAST, physicists will gain valuable information about the evolution of the universe and physicists will search for signals that may even force revision of some of the basic laws of physics.
 The completion of the Large Area Telescope assembly and its shipment from the accelerator centre are major milestones in its development" - Peter Michelson, Stanford University, the telescope's principal investigator.